phoenixframework/phoenix/router.md

 - router - description
   - mix phoenix.routes
   - resources
+  - what does 'as: :page' mean/do?
   - nested resources
   - verb based matchers [:get, :post, :put, :patch, :delete, :options, :connect, :trace, :head]
   - scopes
   - what else is hiding that I don't see yet?
+  - channels!
+  - sockets!